 Gerard Butler Has Fallen 4, 5 and 6

 Following the success of Olympus Has Fallen, London Has Fallen and more recently Angel Has Fallen, Gerard Butler is now expected back as Mike Banning up to three more times.
 A spin-off TV show is being planed too.
 No release dates as of yet, but don’t expect them to mess around knocking these out.
 The first will be called Night Has Fallen.

 A film that follows on – by some distance – from Ghostbusters II, Ghostbusters: Afterlife unites most of the original cast, and adds Paul Rudd amongst others to the ensemble.
-Jason Reitman takes over from his dad as director, and the new film lands on June 11th 2021.
+Jason Reitman takes over from his dad as director, and the new film lands on in the autumn.

 Guardians Of The Galaxy 3

 After being removed from the project, writer/director James Gunn is once again on board Guardians Of The Galaxy Volume 3.
 It’s got to wait in line on his docket behind The Suicide Squad, that we’re coming to further down this list.
 The earliest we’ll be seeing this one?
 Well, current rumours suggest 2023.

 Two Halloween sequels are coming, following the enormous success of the 2018 reboot.
 Jamie Lee Curtis will star in Halloween Kills in 2021 and Halloween Ends in 2022.
 David Gordon Green returns to direct them both.

 Dwayne Johnson and Jason Statham are set to return for the Fast & Furious spin-off’s sequel, following the sizeable success of the first picture.
 The announce of the project’s existence came in March 2020, so there’s still a long way to go before it makes it to the screen.
 But it’s happening, albeit awaiting a writer and director.